sandeep1214/CODE-REFACTORING-AND-PERFORMANCE-OPTIMIZATION/README.md

 **1.Code Structure and Readability Improvements**

-Modularized Code: Split monolithic scripts into separate modules for better organization and reusability.
+<ins>Modularized Code</ins>: Split monolithic scripts into separate modules for better organization and reusability.

-Descriptive Naming: Renamed ambiguous variable and function names to enhance clarity.
+<ins>Descriptive Naming</ins>: Renamed ambiguous variable and function names to enhance clarity.

-Docstrings and Comments: Added clear documentation and comments to explain the logic and purpose of functions.
+<ins>Docstrings and Comments</ins>: Added clear documentation and comments to explain the logic and purpose of functions.

-Removed Redundant Code: Eliminated duplicate code blocks and unnecessary computations.
+<ins>Removed Redundant Code</ins>: Eliminated duplicate code blocks and unnecessary computations.

 **2.Performance Optimization**